Guidelines for advertising regulated health services

 The advertising of therapeutic goods to consumers and health practitioners is controlled respectively by statutory measures administered by the TGA and self-regulation through codes of practice administered by the relevant therapeutic goods industry associations.
 Certain advertisements directed to consumers require approval before being broadcast or published.

-Advertisements for therapeutic goods in Australia are subject to the requirements of the Therapeutic Goods Act 1989, Therapeutic Goods Regulations 1990, the Therapeutic goods advertising code and the Price information code of practice (collectively the ‘therapeutic goods legislation’) and other relevant laws including the Competition and Consumer Act 2010.
+Advertisements for therapeutic goods in Australia are subject to the requirements of the Therapeutic Goods Act 1989, Therapeutic Goods Regulations 1990, the Therapeutic goods advertising code (No.2) 2018 and the Price information code of practice (collectively the ‘therapeutic goods legislation’) and other relevant laws including the Competition and Consumer Act 2010.

 Health practitioners should note the definition of ‘advertisement’ in the Therapeutic Goods Act 1989 when considering their compliance with the therapeutic goods legislation.
 Implicit and explicit references to specific therapeutic products as well as more generic references may fall within the meaning of ‘advertisement’.